DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Playtest Notes.md

 ### BrianArmory
 - The lighting and pathing kinda draws the player to go all the way up, which is weird.

+### MikelArmory
+- If this is like a sparring room or something, there should be like a circle on the ground to indicate that there is a play area
+- A scoreboard would help sell this too
+- Less shields?
+One side could be shield, another side could be weapons.